How Do You Finance a Knockdown Rebuild?

 “One important thing to remember: when assessing how much equity you have in your property, you can’t include the house value in its current form as it won’t exist after demolition.

-“With a knockdown-rebuild, when assessing how much equity you have in your home, the bank or lender will work on your site value plus the value of the new construction – in other words, your building contract with its plans and specifications, which is the capital that will improve the value of your property.
+“With a knockdown rebuild, when assessing how much equity you have in your home, the bank or lender will work on your site value plus the value of the new construction – in other words, your building contract with its plans and specifications, which is the capital that will improve the value of your property.

 “Also, if you choose a home equity loan, be aware that interest rates will kick in immediately,” says Polatkesen.
+“This is an important consideration in a market where interest rates rise consistently.

 What’s good to know about valuations?

 “If you’re not getting the valuation you want or need, it’s worth getting another valuation done before putting in your loan application, which is something a mortgage broker can arrange for you.
 At Mortgage Domayne, we’ve seen variations of up to $250k on the same property, which is very significant,” he says.
+These variations in value can potentially save your thousands in interest payments.”